4imothy/treegrep/README.md

 home page: https://github.com/4imothy/treegrep

-pattern matcher frontend or backend which displays results in a tree
+pattern matcher that displays results in a tree structure with an interface to jump to matched text

 tgrep [OPTIONS] [positional regexp] [positional target]
 Arguments: